Waterfowl hunt opener conditions

 Bear River Refuge & Willard Spur WMA boundaries

-Access: The main parking lot has changed slightly.
-The road that used to take you to the parking lot now has a Utah State Parks toll booth on it.
-Do not turn there.
+Access: In case you are new and did not see this last year, the main parking lot has changed slightly.
+The road that used to take you to the parking lot now has a Utah State Parks tollbooth on it: Do not turn there.
 Instead, stay on the paved road and travel slightly farther, passing the Willard Bay State Park entrance.
 When you come to the "T" in the road, turn left.
 This road will lead you directly to the north parking lot of Willard Spur WMA.

 General information:

-• The Youth Waterfowl Hunt should be great in the central area of the Spur.
-The general opener should be good.
+• The Youth Waterfowl Hunt should be good in the central area of the Spur, and the general opener should also be good.

-• The adjacent flats along the exteriors of the WMA might be lacking water in some areas.
-Weather will largely dictate whether water levels will rise this fall.
+• The adjacent flats along the exteriors of the WMA may be lacking water in some areas.
+Weather will largely dictate whether water levels rise later in the fall.

-• Hunting should be fair as the season progresses and new birds arrive after all the pre-hunt scouting and weekend pressure subsides.
+• Hunting should be fair as the season progresses and new birds arrive after pre-hunt scouting and opening-weekend pressure subside.

-• Generally, hunters will find the best hunting in the better habitat and bird concentration areas detailed above.
+• Hunters will generally find the best success in areas with stronger habitat conditions and fair bird concentrations.

 • The WMA shares a boundary with the Bear River Migratory Bird Refuge.
-Much of the refuge that borders the WMA is open to hunting.
-However, two sizable portions are not.
+Much of the refuge that borders the WMA is open to hunting, but two sizable portions are not.
 The U.S. Fish & Wildlife Service has marked these boundaries with signs.
-If you hunt along the boundary this season, please watch for these signs to ensure you're in an area open to hunting.
-Traveling through these restricted boundaries is strictly prohibited.
+Please watch for these signs to ensure you are in an area open to hunting — travel through restricted areas is strictly prohibited.

 Maps